Palindromae/BlackCatStudios/docs/updates.md

 <hr>

 <h2>Christmas Break Updates</h2>
-All of these meetings were done over Discord via voice chat.
+All of these meetings were done over Discord via voice chat and screen sharing.
+This was to mitigate risk R10 (Unable to meet in person).
+We did not update the gantt chart over this time.
+We recorded progression and updated gantt chart on return.
 <h3>December 5th</h3>
 - The team discussed the position that we are all in in terms of our delegated tasks, and discussed a plan to develop a document for risks and risks management by the end of the week.